 To Make The Eggnog Pancakes You Will Need:

 - unbleached all-purpose flour – Provides structure to the pancakes.

-- unsalted butter
+- unsalted butter – Adds richness and flavor.

-- maple syrup
+- maple syrup – Pure maple syrup preferred.

 Whisk to combine.